triforkse/jobs/developer-en.md

 ## We believe you

-- Have an accademic background.
+- Have an academic background.